 Do These Substitutes Work With Any Variation of Mac and Cheese?

-Yes, most likely the substitutes that we’ve listed for milk will work with any variation of mac and cheese.
+Yes, most likely the substitutes that we’ve listed for milk or butter will work with most any variation of mac and cheese.
 Just choose the one that best fits your dietary needs and taste preferences.

 Are These Substitutes Nutritious?